teogor/drifter/docs/plugin-usage-guide.md

 ## Overview

 The Unity Integration Plugin simplifies the process of integrating Unity projects into your Gradle-based project.
-It provides two essential tasks: `BuildIl2CppTask` and `UnityAssetSyncTask`.
+It provides two essential tasks: `BuildIl2CppTask` and `RefreshUnityAssetsTask`.
 This guide explains how to use these tasks effectively.

 ## Prerequisites